Npcodes1/Comics-Web-App/README.md

 # MY TAKEAWAYS

-- This project is part of the HTML pre-course homework for the CodeSquad Full-Stack Bootcamp.
-The objective was to create a comics website using solely HTML.
+- This project is part of the pre-course homework for the CodeSquad Full-Stack Bootcamp.
+The objective was to create a comics web application using solely HTML.
 - I gained a better understanding of how to create a navigation bar.
 I didn't realize it was not good practice to wrap an a tag around the list item tag, but instead preferred to have the list item wrapped around the a tag instead.
 - I learned how to disable features using the "disabled" attributes, and how to select in a drop down menu using the "selected" attribute.
 - Inputting values, especially to pre-fill fields is still a little confusing but it makes more sense than before.
 - I learned about sections and articles and have tried to make my project accessible using semantic HTML and hopefully easy to read.
-- The instructions on how to build this comic store website is listed below.
+- The instructions on how to build this comics app is listed below.

 -----